 Stretching from the Susquehanna River in the west to Atglen, Chester County, in the east, the Enola Low Grade Trail features 29 miles of trails built on a former railroad bed.
 A few gaps still exist, but the five mile western section along the Susquehanna is ideal for bikes, while the 10 miles from Quarryville east to Atglen are open only to hikers, walkers and runners.

-Bikeworks offers guided bike tours out of both the Intercourse and Lititz locations.
-One of the most popular rides is the Amish Dinner tour, an eight-mile ride through Lancaster County farmland that is followed by dinner with an Amish family.
+Bikeworks offers guided bike tours around the quaint small town of Lititz, PA.
 For those looking for a more adventurous ride, the Lititz Bikeworks is home to a cyclocross course – an off-road course that is open from spring until late fall.

 Located along the border between Lancaster and Lebanon Counties, Middle Creek Wildlife Management Area was created to help boost Pennsylvania’s waterfowl population.
 It features 16 miles of hiking trails, including more than eight miles of the famed Horse-Shoe trail that connects Valley Forge to the Appalachian Trail.
 Access is restricted during fall and winter when the game lands are open to hunters, reopening every March for the annual waterfowl migration.

 Open to hikers only, the Conestoga Trail system offers more than 60 miles of trails that cut a north-south path through Lancaster County and to the Maryland border in York County.
 The orange-blaze trails are maintained by the Lancaster Hiking Club.
 Sections of the trail cross state game lands and should be avoided during hunting seasons.